 Here is a list of the top turkey fryers in 2018.

-Bayou Classic is a sturdy steel deep fryer with an ergonomic design.
-It has a turkey rack and a boil basket.
+Bayou Classic Stainless Steel is a sturdy steel deep fryer with an ergonomic design.
+This fryer has a turkey rack and a boil basket.
 The basket perfectly fits in the stockpot and it rests on the internal rim.
-It is appropriate for frying potatoes, crabs and seafood.
+It is appropriate for turkey frying as well as frying potatoes, crabs and seafood.
 Usually, it takes 3 minutes to prepare one pound of meat.

 Char-Broil Oil-less fryers use infrared heat to fry the turkey.
-You do not require cooking oil to splatter as the fryer offers crisp and juicy steak.
+You do not require cooking oil to splatter as this fryer offers crisp and juicy steak.
 It requires a 16,000 BTU burner that is in a double-wall cooking chamber.
 The heat encircles your cooker to reach the turkey and cook it evenly.
-A typical fryer can accommodate a 16-pound bird and it has a high frying rate of 9 minutes per pound.
+A typical fryer can accommodate a 16-pound bird and this fryer has a high frying rate of 9 minutes per pound.

-If you intend to fry a large turkey weighing 20 pounds, King Kooker would be the best option.
-The outdoor package comes with two pots, a 12-inch outdoor cooker with a 33,000 BTU high-pressure burner and a 29-quart aluminum pot.
+If you intend to fry a large turkey weighing 20 pounds, King Kooker Stainless Steel would be the best option.
+The King Kooker outdoor package comes with two pots, a 12-inch outdoor cooker with a 33,000 BTU high-pressure burner and a 29-quart aluminum pot.
 Monitor the temperature of your cooking oil regularly with a deep-fry thermometer.

-A standard Bayou 3024 Fryer kit constitutes an aluminum fryer pot, a poultry rack, a pot lid, 12-inch fryer thermometer, a 1-ounce injector and a grab hook.
+A standard Bayou Classic 3024 Fryer kit constitutes an aluminum fryer pot, a poultry rack, a pot lid, 12-inch fryer thermometer, a 1-ounce injector and a grab hook.
 CSA has approved the 30-quart fryer kit.
-It is designed for cooking whole turkeys in less than 45 minutes.
+Bayou Classic is designed for cooking whole turkeys in less than 45 minutes.
 The poultry rack enables you to insert and lift the bird.

-Deep frying turkey has gained popularity in most countries globally.
+Deep turkey frying has gained popularity in most countries globally.
 There are two major types of deep-frying, indoor and outdoor frying.
-Each type of frying requires a particular turkey fryer.
+Each type of deep frying requires a particular turkey fryer.
 You need to take certain safety measures to prevent accidents from occurring while frying your bird.
-They include filling the right amount of oil, wearing safety gear, measuring the temperature in your fryer and thawing the turkey properly.
+They include filling the right amount of oil, wearing safety gear, measuring the temperature in your electric turkey fryer and thawing the turkey properly.